john-chamberlin/john-chamberlin/README.md

 Hi, I'm John.
 I am a web developer passionate about growing my skillset and developing technlogy that makes the world a better place.

-- 🔭 I’m currently working on Blue Witnes by Human Rights First (ask me about it)
-- 🌱 I’m currently learning AntD, Mapbox, and AWS
+- 🌱 I’m currently learning TypeScript
 - Currently most familiar/comfortable with React, Node, Vanilla JS, and Python
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/john-chamberlin-web/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like music WAY too much
+- ⚡ Fun fact: I am a big music nerd